Ryan-Prashar/Password-Strength-Checker/README.md

 1. The user runs the program and is prompted to input a password.
 2. The password is analyzed for its composition, and a score is generated based on how many different types of characters it contains.
 3. The program then displays:

-   3.1 A breakdown of character types used in the password.
+   i.
+A breakdown of character types used in the password.

-   3.2 A password strength score (ranging from 0.0 to 1.0).
+   ii.
+A password strength score (ranging from 0.0 to 1.0).

-   3.3 Feedback on the quality of the password.
+   iii.
+Feedback on the quality of the password.

 4. The user can choose to check another password or exit the program.